strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 1. Create a standard Strapi app with `create-strapi-app`, using the `--quickstart` option.
 2. Customize your app to match the needs of your use case.
-3. Generate your template using the [CLI](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-generate-template) by running `strapi generate:template <path>`
+3. Generate your template using the [CLI](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-templates-generate) by running `strapi templates:generate <path>`
 4. Navigate to this path to see your generated template
 5. If you have modified your app's `package.json`, include these changes (and _only_ these changes) in `template.json` in a `package` property.
 Otherwise, leave it as an empty object.
 6. Publish the root template project on GitHub.
 Make sure that the repository is public, and that the code is on the `master` branch.